wwpass/gluu/README.md

 #### Apache config for getticket script

-Add the following to site configuration:
+Add the following to site configuratio at `/opt/gluu-server/etc/apache2/sites-available/https_gluu.conf`:
 ```
 <Location /wwpass>
   require all granted